jfishe/Richland_prefab_2br/Electrical.md

 ### Bedroom #1 (BR#1)

-1. Check/update outlets beside bed; they are not currently grounded.
+1. Ground outlets beside bed; outlets are new.
+Gang boxes may not be up to code.
-2. Add outlet near the door.
+2. Add duplex outlet near right side of window.
-3. Add outlet in corner, beside the closet.
+3. Add duplex outlet ~4 ft from door on wall adjacent to Living Room.

 ### Bedroom #2 (BR#2)

-1. Add two surface mounted outlets, about 4 ft. from closet door, one low and one about 3 ft.
-The TV will be mounted on this wall with shelves below.
-2. Add two outlets on outside wall (by back door) and inside wall (adjacent to bathroom), one pair near the doors and the other near the corners.
+1. Add duplex outlet on outside wall (by back door) and another on inside wall (adjacent to bathroom), near the doors.
-3. The exterior wall may be deep enough for a normal outlet.
+2. The exterior wall may be deep enough for a normal outlet.
 The interior walls will likely need to be surface mounted.
-4. Add exhaust fan for clothes drying and smoking room.
+3. Add exhaust fan for clothes drying and smoking room—i.e., high flow and low noise fan.
+May be able to share roof vent with bathroom, but should avoid back-drafting smoke into bathroom.
+4. Add dryer exhaust vent to wall.
+Add washer and dryer outlets to wall. (near corner of outside walls)
+5. Add outlet for small chest freezer on corner adjacent to bathroom.
+6. Remove and patch cable outlets near inside corner, adjacent to bathroom.
+Add cable outlet near ceiling on same wall.
+Run cable from breaker box.
+The cable modem will reside on a shelf near ceiling.
+Add duplex outlet near new cable outlet.
+7. Replace inside door with barn door or pocket door.
+Wall depth may be sufficient for pocket door.

+## Bathroom

+1. Move toilet and vanity to wall adjacent to window.
+May want to swap new vanity and toilet location for more clearance.
+However, the shelves next to vanity and cabinets surrounding toilet may prevent this.
+Please advise.
+2. Move exhaust fan/light switch to wall adjacent to door.
+Separate light and fan switch into two switches.
+3. Add ceiling light over vanity with switch adjacent to vanity.
+4. Add duplex outlet adjacent to vanity switch.
+5. Add duplex outlet on opposite wall to power items on shelves.
+6. Replace door with pocket door.

 ## Kitchen

 1. How should ceiling lights be placed in kitchen?
+Current location may not be ideal for open concept floor plan.
 2. The hood vent has task lighting.
-Should we include task lighting for the counter space?
+3. Add task lighting to right of sink for prep. area.
-3. Relocate Dryer outlet to about 4 ft on wall behind Washer.
-We intend to stack the Washer and Dryer.
-The wall appears deep enough for a normal outlet.
-4. Update wired outlet in cupboard above stove for hood vent with normal, in-wall  wired connection for hood vent.
-Leave sufficient wire to connect to hood vent.
-5. Update Stove/Oven outlet.
-Change to normal in-wall outlet.
-6. Check/update outlet behind dishwasher.
-It is currently a normal, in-wall, wired outlet.
-7. Remove power from outlet directly above stove.
-8. Add a surface mounted, power strip above counter height along wall adjacent to bathroom.
-I assume 12 inch spacing is OK.
-This is for connecting small appliances; let me know the maximum amperage.
-We want convenience locations, not large load.
+4. Add/replace duplex outlets above counter.
+We have numerous small applicances.
+5. Remove dryer outlet and electrical panel.
+6. Remove drain for washer.
-9. Check/update refrigerator outlet.
+7. Check/update refrigerator outlet.
-10. Check/update outlet in half-height partition wall.
+8. Add outlet for TV on wall outside refrigerator nook.
+9. Relocate sprinkler control to outside, near sprinkler valve box.

 ## Living Room

 1. Check/update light switch for ceiling light.
-Add a second switch for a ceiling light in the corner.
 2. Check the gang box for the ceiling light.
 Is it up to code?
-3. Add a gang box for a ceiling light in corner between windows.
-This is smaller light for a desk going there.
 4. Remove defunct gang boxes from walls.
-Patch walls; we'll paint.
+Patch walls.
 5. Install a gang box for the Mitsubishi Split; it's currently in a hole in the wall.
+Does code require re-running power?
 6. Check/update outlets along walls.
 There is one near each corner and one by the hall doorway.
 All are normal, in-wall outlets.
-7. Add normal, in-wall outlets near front door, one on each side of the door.
-There is an ungrounded outlet currently on one side; it should be updated.
+7. Add outlet for wall mounted TV, near middle of wall adjacent to BR#1.

 ## Outside

 1. Check/update outside outlets.
 The gang boxes do not look correct for outdoor use.
 2. Change outside outlets to grounded circuits that are not shared with the interior.
 They are currently 3-wire, but the ground is not connected.
 3. I'm happy with their current locations.
 Let me know if we're required to have more.

+## Water Heater

+1. Move water heater from attic to outside.
+2. Construct cubicle with insulation and heat tape.